What the Game's Been Missing!

-What the Game's Been Missing! is the second studio album by American rapper Juelz Santana.
-The album was released on November 22, 2005 under Diplomat Records and Def Jam Recordings.
-The album yielded the singles "Mic Check", "There It Go (The Whistle Song)", "Make It Work For Ya" (feat.
+What the Game's Been Missing! is the second studio album by American rapper Juelz Santana, released on November 22, 2005, by Diplomat Records and Def Jam Recordings.
+The album yielded the singles "Mic Check", "There It Go (The Whistle Song)", "Oh Yes", "Make It Work For Ya" (feat.
 Lil Wayne and Young Jeezy) and "Clockwork".

 Background

 In an interview with Hip Hop Canada, Juelz Santana remarked that his approach to the making of What the Game's Been Missing was different from his other albums, noting the amount of effort and work he was able to contribute to it, saying: "I'm definitely going to say that I like this album the best mainly because I got to work on it and I got to grow with it.
 I took care of a lot of things on it and not to say that my other albums were not good, but I just got to put more work into the making of this one."

 Originally 160 songs were recorded for the album, taking over a year to make.
 He described the process as "learning how to ride a bike." asserting to the fact that the basis of the album developed deeper into production.
 The album was also influenced by the 1994 film Fresh, In the song "Lil' Boy Fresh" he loosely summarizes the story from beginning to end.